 In August 2016, the FASB issued final amendments to clarify how entities should classify certain cash receipts and cash payments on the statement of cash flows, such as distributions received from equity method investees, proceeds from the settlement of insurance claims, and proceeds from the settlement of corporate-owned life insurance policies.
 The new standard is effective for fiscal years beginning after December 15, 2017, including interim periods within those years, and early adoption is permitted.
-The Company is evaluating this standard and the timing of its adoption.
+The Company will adopt this standard on October 1, 2018.
 The adoption of this standard is not expected to materially impact the Company's consolidated financial statements.